-44.1 Greater Gwent Cremation Joint Committee (GGCJC)
+46.1 Greater Gwent Cremation Joint Committee (GGCJC)

 The Cremation Joint Committee provides cremation services to the residents of the Greater Gwent area through a facility based at Croesyceiliog, Cwmbran.
 Further details of the arrangement can be obtained from the lead Authority for the joint committee, Newport City Council.
-In 2019/2020, the Cremation Joint Committee agreed to return £1.4m of accumulated surpluses.

-44.2 Gwent Joint Records Committee (GJRC)
+46.2 Gwent Joint Records Committee (GJRC)